MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-team-functions.md

 ### Run as-needed queries

-The the data management and analytics scenario has shared workspaces where analysts can query data, subject to permissions.
+Enterprise-scale for analytics and AI has shared workspaces where analysts can query data, subject to permissions.
 It is common for data products to provide dedicated compute to run queries as they're needed.
-In both cases, analyst can run queries against data assets in the data landing zone(s); this is also subject to permissions.
+In both cases, analyst can run queries against data assets in the data landing zones.
+It's also subject to permissions.
 The results from the queries can be stored in Azure Data Lake workspaces to be used again.

 ### User feedback